bradleyjay/datadog_test/datadog/answers.md

 I configured the monitor's message to respond to Alerts, Warnings, and No Data events.
 Additionally, the monitor will email me when the threshold reaches a Warning or Alert.

 To configure the monitor's message, I referenced the *Use message template variables*  help under that same "Say what's happening" section.
-The documentation for notifications [documentation](https://docs.datadoghq.com/monitors/notifications/) provided helpful syntax as well.
+The documentation for [notifications](https://docs.datadoghq.com/monitors/notifications/) provided helpful syntax as well.
 The ```Notify: @bradleyjshields@gmail.com``` also adds my email to the "Notify your team section."
 The monitor's message is:

 ```
 {{#is_alert}}